 Natural Bridges Viewpoint is the most famous one and there is a path and wooden platform which has a lovely view.
 Oregon Coast weather in January is unpredictable at best and the day we visited it was incredibly stormy, conditions were extremely poor and I certainly would not advise going out on the rocky cliffs in high winds and rain to see the archways as it becomes very slippy.

 If you are looking to find the famous view point at Samuel H Boardman Scenic State Corridor my guide will help you do that.

 Secret Beach and Thunder Cove viewpoint were also amazing and from Thunder Cove there is a fairly easy 1.5 mile round hike that takes you through the woods, to the viewpoint on the cliffs and back around to the car park.

 The car parks have room for about 6-8 cars so arrive early if travelling during the busy season.
 You do not need to pay.
 Here are some of my favourite photos from the day - one of the most stunning things to see along the Oregon Coast.

 Jedediah Smith Redwood State Park

 Okay so technically Jedediah Smith Redwood State Park is in California.
-But If you make it to Samuel H Boardman and Brookings, you’re maybe continuing your trip down south or you may do what we did and realise you’re so close to the California state border than it’s worth a quick trip over!
+But If you make it to Samuel H Boardman and Brookings, you’re maybe continuing your Southern Oregon Coast road trip itinerary or you may do what we did and realise you’re so close to the California state border that it’s worth a quick trip over!

 Either way, Jedediah Smith is the most northern of all the Redwood State Park areas and the Visitor’s Centre staff were extremely helpful in showing us a route (not found on Google maps) on an unpaved road through the biggest redwoods in this area before we had to drive back north.